hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ## TEE platform support

-Currently, our FPC Runtime and the SDK focuses on [Intel SGX SDK](https://github.com/intel/linux-sgx).
+Currently, our FPC Runtime and the SDK focuses on [Intel&reg; SGX SDK](https://github.com/intel/linux-sgx).
 However, components such as the FPC Registry are already designed to support attestations by other TEE platforms as they mature and gain remote attestation capabilities.
-Also, other components such as the Go part of the FPC Shim don't have an Intel SGX depency and can easily be reused.
+Also, other components such as the Go part of the FPC Shim don't have an Intel&reg; SGX depency and can easily be reused.
 We plan to explore other TEE platforms such as AMD SEV in the future.

 ## Fabric Touchpoints

-- TODO with FPC lite no Fabric Touchpoints anymore; however, this only works for the chaincode-as-a-service model;

-- explain that we can also support FPC using externalBuilder but this requires FPC peer image aware of SGX;

-- Additional Metadata in the Channel and Chaincode Definitions: In order to insure agreement on security-critical data across all Orgs on a Channel, we recommend that FPC introduce new metadata into the Channel Definition: for example, the TEE vendor’s Certificates, and into the Chaincode Definition (possibly using the “version” field): for example, the MRENCLAVE chaincode enclave identifier.
-In the initial implementation these are Intel SGX-specific and hardcoded, recording these metadata in the FPC Registry, but this makes runtime upgrades impossible.
-We hope to explore the possible use of Configtxgen and approveForMyOrg in future releases to address this issue.

-- New Runtime Environment: In order to create a TEE-enabled runtime for FPC chaincode, the initial FPC implementation uses a Go wrapper around a C++ Shim to enable interaction between the Peer and the Enclave, which didn’t support Go code when the project started.
-We also use a Peer CLI wrapper to hide Enclave-specific operations.
-This wrapper approach might not be ideal for compatibility with Fabric build and lifecycle management.
-As described above, we want to use the new External Builder feature of Fabric 2.0 to address these issues, and hope to work out the details through the RFC process.

-- Attestation-Based Endorsements: In order to integrate cryptographic Attestation of the TEE with Fabric endorsements, we created custom endorsement and validation plugins and include the enclave signature as part of the response payload.
-This added payload and the need for every Peer to run a custom validation plugin seem undesirable in the long term.
-Our current plan is to create a custom Membership Service Provider to replace the original mechanism.
-The new TEE MSP type would treat TEEs as members of an Org, replacing the Peer’s endorsing signature with a TEE Signature.
-We believe this approach would be more elegant and flexible, and would lay the ground for easier enablement of new TEE types.

-The FPC team welcomes the community’s advice on how each of these touch-points to Fabric should be handled going forward, and hope to solidify our plans for each element through the RFC process.
+FPC-Lite does ***not*** require any changes to Fabric.
+We recommend reading the chaincode development and deployment sections to know more about the private chaincode coding language and the use of Fabric's external builder and launcher capabilities.

 ## Design Documents